Admission to the BSOTA Program (Professional Phase): APPLICATION PROCESS

 As part of the application process, applicants must complete and submit the following forms as part of the admissions packet:

-- After successfully completing the foundational courses, the applicant is eligible for application and admission to the professional phase of the BSOTA Program, which contains the clinical courses offered during the third and fourth years of this degree.
+- After successfully completing the foundational courses, the applicant is eligible for application and admission to the professional phase of the BSOTA Program, which contains the clinical courses offered during the last 3 years of this degree.
 All applicants must:

 - Meet all general admission requirements for SAU.

-- General education and Health Services Administration courses must be completed by the time of application, with minimum of “C.” A minimum of “B” is required for BSC221 Human Anatomy & Physiology I and for BSC222 Human Anatomy & Physiology II.
+- General education courses must be completed by the time of application, with a minimum of “C.” A minimum of “B” is required for BSC221 Human Anatomy & Physiology I and for BSC222 Human Anatomy & Physiology II.

 - As part of the application process, applicants must complete and submit the following forms: